LYNCH·LLP

 • Does the allowance rate vary by art unit?

 Yes.
-The allowance rate ranges from 58% to 84% across the examiner's art units, indicating variation in historical outcomes by unit.
+The allowance rate ranges from 58% to 84% across the examiner's art units, reflecting different outcomes in different technical areas.

 ◈ RESPONDING TO AN OFFICE ACTION